-Synthetic insulation is both bulky and heavy relative to down, that's partially why products built for car camping are large when packed for transport.
-Some of the models we tested weigh more than 10 lbs, but who cares?
-When car camping, you rarely carry your kit more than a couple hundred feet, and being cozy and comfortable is worth the extra weight and bulkiness.
+Synthetic insulation is both bulky and heavy relative to down; that's partially why products built for car camping are large when packed for transport.
+Some of the models we tested weigh more than 10 pounds, but who cares?
+When car camping, you rarely carry your kit more than a couple of hundred feet, and being cozy and comfortable is worth the extra weight and bulkiness.
 A few of the camping bags in our review are just small and light enough to carry on brief backpacking trips.
-Synthetic insulation can be a good choice for a backpacking bag if you're almost certainly gonna get wet, but will always be heavier and less compressible than a similarly warm down-insulated product.
+Synthetic insulation can be a good choice for a backpacking bag if you're almost certainly going to get wet, but will always be heavier and less compressible than a similarly warm down-insulated product.

 Features and Additional Considerations

 Here are some additional considerations that will help you choose a bag that will keep you a happy camper.